g000001/srfi-45/README.md

-* SRFI 45: Primitives for Expressing Iterative Lazy Algorithms
+# SRFI 45 for CL: Primitives for Expressing Iterative Lazy Algorithms

-- Copyright (C) André van Tonder (2003).
+* Copyright (C) André van Tonder (2003).
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the